fnl/medic/README.rst

   medic insert --url sqlite:///tmp.db 123456

-To create the tables in the DB, you can "try" to fetch a record: As the DB is empy, this will not write anything, but SQL Alchemy will create the tables for you in the DB::
+To create the tables in the DB, you can "try" to fetch a record: As the DB is empty, this will not write anything, but SQL Alchemy will create the tables for you in the DB::

   medic write 123 # for PostgreSQL